The Foreign Business Act of 1999 sets out the rights and limitations on foreigners doing business in Thailand.

 1. Foreign Business Act of 1999 and Activities Restricted to Thai Nationals

-Thai law regulates the activities in which the companies designated as foreigner may engage in.
+Thai law regulates the activities in which a foreigner may engage in.
 While some activities are completely prohibited, some may be engaged in with prior approval from a designated government agency, and some do not require any special approval at all.

 1.1 Definition of a Foreign Company

 According to the Foreign Business Act of 1999 (FBA), the term foreigner means:

 (3) Juristic person registered in Thailand having the following characteristics:

 (a) Having half or more of the juristic person’s capital shares held by persons under (1) or (2) or a juristic person having the persons under (1) or (2) investing with a value of half or more of the total capital of the juristic person.

 (b) Limited partnership or registered ordinary partnership having the person under (1) as the managing partner or manager.

 (4) Juristic person registered in Thailand having half or more of its capital shares held by the person under (1), (2) or (3), or a juristic person having the persons under (1), (2) or (3) investing with the value of half or more of its total capital.

 The Foreign Business Act of 1999 has identified 3 lists of activities in which foreign participation may be prohibited or restricted, as follows: